Available with Spatial Analyst license.

 Map Algebra allows you access to the Spatial Analyst tools, operators, functions, and classes through algebra.
 In its most basic form, an output raster is specified to the left of an equal sign (=), and the tools, operators, and their parameters are on the right.
 For example:

 from arcpy.sa import * outShade = Hillshade("inelevation", 99, 33)

-The above statement calculates a hillshade, determining the illumination with the sun being at an azimuth of 99 degrees and an altitude of 33 degrees, and creates a Raster object called outShade to store the results.
+The above statement calculates a hillshade, determining the illumination with the sun being at an azimuth of 99 degrees and an altitude of 33 degrees, and creates a Raster object named outShade to store the results.

-Map Algebra can execute simple statements, but the power of the language is realized when creating complex statements and models.
+Map Algebra can run simple statements, but the power of the language is realized when creating complex statements and models.
 As Map Algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) is available to you, the modeler.

 The basics of running Map Algebra

 There are three ways to use Map Algebra: